Originally Published: October 30, 2015

 “It is altogether too easy to forget the New Haven of a decade ago.
 Neither our eyes, nor our memories are any longer jolted by the vision of the old produce market that had operated near the Railroad Station for more than half a century.
 The old market was a tangle of stress, often so congested that normal business was impossible.
 Most business was conducted from the tailgates of trucks.
 This was a truck market in every sense of the word, with little tax return to the City and few permanent jobs.
 The buildings that were used were obsolete and inefficient, relics of a bygone age.
 Streets were too often littered with refuse and filth and infested with rats and vermin.
 This was the sight that greeted visitors to New Haven as they left the railroad station.
 One can hardly imagine a less impressive entrance to a city”-Richard C. Lee, mayor of New Haven 1954-1970

 While HUD’s most recent inspection in 2015 yielded a score of 20/100 – the lowest score ever given in the City – an earlier inspection of select units in the complex in October 2014 yielded a score of 81/100.
 Clearly, there are some units in the complex that are quite livable – is it really necessary to cut them from the apple?
-Also keep in mind that unlike a rotted fruit, housing can be rehabilitated with a little bit of investment.
+Also keep in mind that unlike rotten fruit, housing can be rehabilitated with a little bit of investment.
 Utilities and other services would also need to be studied in order to determine if new construction is possible on the site without demolishing much of the existing housing.

 While I have difficulty finding an example of a low-income family housing complex – public or private – that has been adequately managed and maintained though perhaps Kensington Square comes close, I remain unconvinced that it’s because of some inherent difficulty in operating low-income housing complexes.
-It seems more likely that it is primarily a result of mismanagement and purposeful neglect in order to achieve an intended outcome, which in the case of Church Street South is demolition and redevelopment for economic growth.
-It’s also possible, however, that by the time Northland acquired the property in 2008 that substantial renovation work was required on the complex that would have been financial unfeasible without heavy subsidy.
+It seems more likely that it is primarily a result of mismanagement and purposeful neglect in order to achieve an intended outcome, which in the case of Church Street South is demolition and redevelopment for financial gain.
+It’s also possible, however, that by the time Northland acquired the property in 2008 that substantial renovation work was required on the complex that would have been unfeasible to fund without heavy subsidy.
 That then shifts the blame to previous owners who didn’t invest in routine maintenance rather than an inherent financing flaw in low-income housing.

 [The Urban Redevelopment program] destroyed the entire neighborhood.
 I lived on Carlisle Street, which is off of Howard Avenue – right near the railroad station – and that was completely destroyed.
-As a matter of fact, I always remember a little bit of bitterness because the neighborhoods was structurally – the buildings were – sound and it was a nice neighborhood.
+As a matter of fact, I always remember a little bit of bitterness because the neighborhood was structurally – the buildings were – sound and it was a nice neighborhood.
 It was a safe area and they knocked my house down [and] you sometimes wonder – why did they do that?
 Everything was fine there.
 It wasn’t a problem.
 For redevelopment proposes they did that.”-Harry DeBenedet, childhood resident in the Church Street Redevelopment Area

 Ultimately, Moore’s acknowledgement that “to place dozens, or even hundreds, of [dwellings] for inhabitation by people whose identities are generally not even known to the designer approaches the hopeless” provided a refreshing contrast to the hubris of his contemporaries during Urban Renewal as best displayed by the rhetoric of then-mayor Richard C. Lee.
 Today, Moore’s humility as a designer could serve as a valuable lesson during the most recent (re)redevelopment effort of Church Street South as government officials, developers, and many residents once again call for the wholesale destruction of a neglected neighborhood rather than targeted investments into previously viable buildings in order to achieve the kind of improvements that are universally accepted as necessary for this area.
 As Richard Lee once said, “most of all I’m proud of the people of New Haven – it has been their faith and their trust, their dedication and their selflessness which has made [Urban Redevelopment] possible.”